What is an Explosives Worker?

 There are many types of explosives workers; the specific tasks required for each position depends heavily on the academic and practical training that a specific worker has completed.

-For example, some explosives workers are truck drivers who specialize in transporting these dangerous materials; these drivers must have a special driver's license that allows them to drive with volatile cargo.
+Some explosives workers are truck drivers who specialize in transporting dangerous materials.
+These individuals need a special driver's license that allows them to drive with volatile cargo.

-Another type of explosives worker is responsible for actually placing the explosives where they need to go without damaging them or causing them to explode prematurely.
-Explosives professionals are also often tasked with keeping other nearby workers safe from blasting accidents and chemical spills, and should know how to arrange their explosives so that they accomplish their purpose without harming other workers or civilians in the area.
+Another type of explosives worker is responsible for placing the explosives in the specific area where they will later be detonated, without damaging them or causing them to explode prematurely.
+They keep other nearby workers safe from blasting accidents and chemical spills, and know how to handle explosives without harming other workers or civilians in the area.

-Many explosives experts are civilians, but others are highly ranked members of the military; in either case, explosives workers who are in any way involved with the military often need special security clearance to do their jobs.
-This entails a series of extensive background checks and interviews; obtaining the proper clearance can take months; and once an explosives worker has such clearance, it sticks with them even if they change jobs.
+Many explosives experts are civilians, but others are highly ranked members of the military.
+Explosive workers who are involved with the military often need special security clearance to do their job.
+This entails a series of extensive background checks and interviews.
+Obtaining the proper clearance can take months, and once an explosives worker has such clearance, it sticks with them even if they change jobs.

 What is the workplace of an Explosives Worker like?

-These positions are very attractive for individuals who enjoy being outside and don't want to spend hours every day working in an office.
-Other explosives professionals, such as seismograph shooters and oil well shooters, also spend many working hours outside and may be required to travel extensively for work.
+Other explosives professionals, such as seismograph shooters and oil well shooters, spend many working hours outside and may be required to travel extensively for work.
 Seismograph shooters must often travel far into the wilderness to install underground sensors that will help detect earthquakes; oil well shooters should be comfortable working in water and living on a remote oil rig for weeks or months at a time.
-Other explosives workers spend most of their working hours in a laboratory environment.
-This is particularly true of those who are developing new weapons and explosives for construction, demolition and mining operations.

 Explosives Workers are also known as: